Automattic/harper-obsidian-plugin/README.md

 4. Start typing in your notes—Harper will automatically highlight errors as you go!

 > **Warning**
-> Harper expects an up-to-date version of Electron.
-If you have issues, [reinstall Obsidian](https://obsidian.md/download) or otherwise update your Electron version.
+> Harper expects an up-to-date version of the Obsidian installer.
+If you have issues, [reinstall Obsidian](https://obsidian.md/download) or otherwise update your installer version.

 ## Future Development